 Remember to wash your boat regularly with water and a detergent that’s designed specifically to clean painted surfaces.
 When washing your boat, be sure to use soft water.
 The abundance of minerals in hard water can strip away the paint.
 We recommend using a gentle wash mitt to wash and The Absorber® to dry.
 These two products paired together will leave your boat looking good as new.

 To add an extra layer of protection to your boat’s paint job, apply a sealer.
 This element will repel dirt and keep UV rays from fading the paint color.

 You shouldn’t polish your boat for the first few to several years of using it because doing so could strip your boat’s paint job of the protective seal that helps it last a long time.
+Here's our step by step method after that time is up how to wash and wax your boat.
 After those first years, though, giving your boat a good polish will keep the surface smooth and shiny for years down the road.

 How to Paint the Hull of a Fiberglass Boat

 Start by removing the current layer of paint from the hull of your fiberglass boat, and sand it down.
 These small steps will give you a smooth, clean surface to work with.
 Wash the surface with soap and fresh, soft water, then let it dry.
 Apply a layer of your desired paint, and let it dry thoroughly.
 Once the paint dries, apply a layer of sealer to protect the paint from smudging or getting damaged by dirt and other materials.